Rhazra0/SFS_DR24/README.md

 ### Land Use and Cover 2019

+Land use and cover of the Tuscany Region at a scale of 1:10,000 for 2019.

 Class 111: Residential areas with continuous fabric

 Class 112: Residential areas with discontinuous fabric